 Kylie Cosmetics Halloween Palette

-Release date: October 12th.
-At the time of writing, it hasn’t been disclosed where it will be available.
-This palette will be part of a huge Halloween collection including liquid lipsticks and liquid eye glitters.
+Available on the Kylie Jenner website (amongst others).
+This palette is part of a huge Halloween collection including liquid lipsticks and liquid eye glitters.
 These colours are what pumpkin dreams are made of.
 PS: the packaging is a 3D mummy face.
+Retail price: $42.

 Huda Beauty’s New Nude Eyeshadow Palette